 And if you want a return on your balance then you could do worse than check out Nationwide’s own FlexDirect account, which pays 2% on balances of up to £1,500 for the first year, so long as you pay in £1,000 each month.

 NatWest/RBS Reward Silver

 NatWest and RBS operate several packaged accounts, including the Reward Silver account, which costs £10 a month.

-You can earn £5 a month in cashback and other benefits like mobile phone insurance, European travel insurance, mobile phone insurance and fee-free purchases overseas.
+You can earn up to £5 a month in cashback and other benefits like mobile phone insurance, European travel insurance, mobile phone insurance and fee-free purchases overseas.

-The Reward Platinum account includes all of the above plus worldwide travel insurance and breakdown cover.
+The Reward Platinum account includes all of the above plus worldwide travel insurance and UK breakdown cover.

 Comparison of packaged accounts